Authors: Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom

 An intermediate hub (or transshipment hub) is a port terminal used for ship-to-ship operations within a maritime transport system.
 These operations do not take place directly, which requires the temporary storage of containers in the port’s yard, usually for one to three days.
 The term offshore hub has often been used to characterize such locations because the cargo handled at the port of destination is transshipped at a location commonly in a third country.

 The growth in global trade has involved greater quantities of containers in circulation, which has incited maritime shipping companies to rely more on transshipment hubs to connect different world regions.
 In such a context, many gateway ports were facing the challenge of jointly handling export, import, and transshipment containers.
-This went on par with the growing share of transshipments concerning the totality of maritime containerized traffic, from around 11% in 1980, 19% in 1990, 26% in 2000 to about 29% in 2010, and 28% in 2012.
+This went on par with the growing share of transshipments to around 28 to 30% of maritime containerized traffic.

-Maritime shipping companies also elect for transshipment as a way to use more rationally their networks as more ports are serviced without increasing ship assets.
+Maritime shipping companies elect for transshipment as a way to use their networks rationally as more ports are serviced without increasing ship assets.
 A typical maritime range such as the American East Coast or Northern Europe involves several port calls in a conventional deep-sea container service.
 If the volume is not sufficient, this may impose additional costs for maritime companies that are facing the dilemma between market coverage and operational efficiency.
-The growing size of containerships incites a lower number of port calls.
+The growing size of containerships incites a lower number of port calls, with smaller ports usually dropped.
 By using an intermediate hub terminal in conjunction with feeder shipping services, it is possible to reduce the number of port calls and increase the throughput of the port calls left.

 The intermediate hub enables a level of accessibility that incites them to look beyond their conventional transshipment role.
 This includes actions to extract more value out of cargo passing through and, as such, get more economic rent out of transshipment facilities.
 Such strategies have led to some transshipment hubs, such as Gioia Tauro and Algeciras, to develop inland rail services to capture and serve the economic centers in the distant hinterlands directly.
 The multiplying effects of being an intermediate hub in terms of frequency of port calls and connectivity to the global economy can thus be leveraged for developing hinterland activities.